xcui1997/Multi-station-volcanic-seismicity-classification/README.md

 ## Requirement
 The script require python and some commonly used packages.

+## Data
+The three compressed packages here include part of the data of 17 stations, which can be used to test the code after decompression.

 ## Run the script
 You can run the test code as:
 ```